FICO

 Definition of Accounting Principles in IMG

-Where you have a common accounting principle such as US-GAAP or IFRS, this accounting principle can be used for every posting by assigning the accounting principle directly to a ledger (see USGP to Ledger 3L in the first figure).
-But you don’t need a ledger for every accounting principle that you support.
-You can meet the financial reporting needs of your local subsidiaries by assigning the accounting principle to the combination of company code and ledger (see German local GAAP DEAP to Company Code 1010 and Ledger 0L in the second figure).
+If you have common accounting principle such as US-GAAP or IFRS, you can use it for every posting by assigning it directly to a ledger.
+(See the assignment of IFRS to Ledger 2L earlier.)
+However, you don’t need a ledger for every accounting principle that you support.
+You can meet the financial reporting needs of your local subsidiaries by assigning the accounting principle to the combination of company code and ledger.
+(See the assignment of German local GAAP DEAP to Company Code 1010 and Ledger 0L earlier.)

 Extension Ledger